Digital-Identity-Labs/mdqt/README.md

 with a name based on their transformed identifier (sha1 hash) such as `77603e0cbda1e00d50373ca8ca20a375f5d1f171.xml`

-By adding the `--link-id' flag alternative filenames will be linked to the original file (this is currently a little experimental) to make it easier to look up the correct file using other identifiers.

 ### Other Features

 For more information about current settings, download results, and so on, add